openlegend/core-rules/core/SRD.md

     -   The target attribute score for the item can now be equal to your attribute score or less.
 So, with a prerequisite attribute score of 5, you can imbue an item with an attribute score of 5.
     -   For expendable items, bane attacks have advantage 2 instead of advantage 1.
     -   You can imbue low-level sentience or autonomy into your crafted items.
 During creation, you work with the GM to define a set of conditions that cause the item to trigger.
 Some examples include magically guided fireballs triggered when someone enters a given area or a teleportation circle that activates when someone steps on a magical trigger.
 For those imbuing with non-magical means, this autonomy could be more mundane, for example: pressure plates surrounded by murder holes (arrow slits with self-reloading crossbows).
     -   Permanent items you imbue not only possess the imbued attribute score for the purpose of invoking a particular bane or boon, but can make attacks with their attribute score.
 If the item's attribute is greater than the wielder's, then it supersedes the attribute for the wielder.
 For example - a Flaming Sword imbued in the 9th circle of Hell could have Energy 9, allowing a town guard with Might 3 to make attacks with Energy 9 instead of Might 3.
-A non-supernatural example could be ballistae on a large battlement that are imbued with Agility 4 and can be used to invoke the Forced Move bane.
+A non-extraordinary example could be ballistae on a large battlement that are imbued with Agility 4 and can be used to invoke the Forced Move bane.

 -   **Tier 3** - You gain the ability to imbue sentience into an item by tripling the time you would have otherwise spent in creating it.
 The item gains its own personality and intelligence.
 This epic feat should be worked out closely with your GM to specify a blueprint for what the item's personality, mission, preferences, and similar values will be, and the GM should elaborate and add unforeseen quirks or flaws that make sense given the item's purpose.